-ECSC also hosted an off-site meeting in May for cooperative office managers and accountants, and two ECSC Board members, Chad Capps and Rob Hochstetler, were invited speakers.
-We do not have a record of who consumed food and who did not, but the average per-person cost for food and refreshments was \$90.02.
-Only Chad Capps of CEEUS and Rob Hochstetler of Central had an opportunity to receive this benefit.
+ECSC also hosted a three-day off-site conference in May for cooperative office managers and accountants, and three ECSC Board members, Danny Shelley, Rob Hochstetler, and Paul Basha, were invited speakers.
+The conference included a reception on the first day, breakfast, lunch, refreshments, and a reception on the second day, and breakfast and refreshments on the third day.
+We do not have a record of who consumed food and who did not, but the average per-person cost for food and refreshments was \$234.73.
+Only Danny Shelley of Horry, Rob Hochstetler of Central, and Paul Basha of York had an opportunity to receive this benefit.